langurmonkey/gaiasky-web/content/news/2025/galaxy-generation.md

 - **Cone** -- A cone distribution.
 - **Irregular** -- Irregular shape.

 The results are visualized in a grid of galaxy images, as shown above.
-The images represent various types of galaxies based on the Hubble sequence, which includes ellipticals, spirals, and irregular galaxies.
+The images represent various types of galaxies based on the Hubble sequence, which includes elliptical, spiral, and irregular galaxies.
 The generated visualizations provide a clear representation of how different components (stars, gas, dust) contribute to the overall structure of a galaxy.

 ## Interface